 Live in Kansas City?
 We regularly host workshops and webinars on a variety of retirement topics like estate planning.
 Our Is a Will Enough? workshop explains different types of estate plans like wills versus trusts and a deeper look at probate.
-Check our event calendar for upcoming dates.

 A Good Old-Fashioned Consultation